 For something a bit different, you could head to Verdon, on the bank of the Gironde Estuary, and get the ferry across to Royan.
 The ferry runs throughout the day and only takes around 20 minutes.
-The short trip offers you the chance to see a part of the Loire Valley.
+This short trip offers you the chance to see part of the Loire Valley.

 Le Bassin d’Arcachon

 Known in English as Arcachon Bay, le Bassin d’Arcachon is a stunning section of France’s coastline.
 With fine sandy beaches and sparkling (albeit incredibly cold) water, it is easy to spend the day soaking up the sun here.